CloneICP vs Apollo.io: Precision Discovery vs Vibe GTM

 - Works in a completely different sales model

 Keyword filters catch all three.
-Semantic matching catches only the one you actually want.
+Semantic matching identifies only the one who actually fits your ICP.

 How Apollo Works